 Fins & Booties

 Freediving fins come in three broad categories and each have their own benefits.
 Plastic fins are durable and cost effective.
 Composite fiberglass fins are more efficient in the water, but tend to cost more.
 Carbon fiber fins are most efficient, but most costly.
 All free dive fins are longer than snorkeling or scuba fins.
 Freediving fins usually have a foot pocket that encloses the heal and requires a neoprene sock, often called a bootie.
 They differ from scuba fins that have an open heel with a strap that takes a neoprene boot.

 Freediving wetsuits tend to come in two parts, usually sold together.
 Most freediving wetsuits are open-cell wetsuits, which help keep the diver warmer than closed-cell wetsuits, but can be more difficult to put on without proper preparation.
 Freediving suits just need to be wet or lubricated to get into them easily.
 Wetsuits help keep divers warm, but they are also helpful in keeping divers buoyant and prevent abrasion from the natural environment.

 To counter the buoyancy of the wetsuit you will beed to use a weight belt and weights.
 You still need to be able to float at the surface.
 That being said, you want to be able to rest on the bottom, or whatever depth you are hunting, without constantly kicking down.
 You will need to adjust the amount of weight on your belt to your diving style.

 All divers need to carry a dive knife with them.
 There are countless entanglement hazards underwater and you need a knife to effectively deal with these hazards.
 Most divers need these knives on their belt or on straps on their arms or legs.

 Spectra VS Cable Slip-tip

-Both types of slip-tips should be inspected regularly before any trips to ensure your equipment performs optimally when the opportunity presents itself.
+Both types of tips should be inspected regularly before any trips to ensure your equipment performs optimally when the opportunity presents itself.
 Remember that luck occurs when preparation meets opportunity.